Facing a Tough Choice: Should I Accept a Job Offer with a Lower Basic Salary but Higher CTC?

 Shikha_Singh

-Try to negotiate with the HR.
-This is quite pathetic because ultimately, it is the take-home salary that matters.
+Try to negotiate with HR.
+This is quite concerning because, ultimately, it is the take-home salary that matters.
 If they really need you, they would try to work it out.
-I don't think you should go in for a lesser basic pay.
-I'm not an HR, but I have fallen into this trap once and repented; hence, I'm giving my opinion.
+I don't think you should accept a lesser basic pay.
+I'm not an HR professional, but I have fallen into this trap once and regretted it; hence, I'm giving my opinion.

 Thanks,